 Coffee ain't just for London.

 It’s about time the delicacies of fresh speciality, single-origin coffee were made highly available to everyone and we are making it our duty to try to achieve this up and down the country, and beyond!
-Our campaign mission is simple, and although we haven’t yet done a Miliband and turned it to stone, we have summarised it into the following pledges.
+Our campaign mission is simple, summarised into the following pledges below.

 Ok, this seems quite obvious but rather than just having to resort to your nearest independent coffee shop (which might be a whole town away), wouldn’t it be great if your local greasy spoon, restaurant, or even church or social club had access to the same great coffee?
 Yes, we think so too and we are taking action to make this happen.
 If you want this to happen for you too, get in touch and let’s make this happen.